Receiving your e-Bill

 Which student-related tax documents are produced in Minerva for me?

 T2202A – This is the Tuition, Education, and Textbook Amounts Certificate.
 Educational institutions use this form to certify a student's eligibility for tuition, education and textbook credit amounts.
 Students also use it to show transfers of tuition, education and textbook amounts to a designated person.
 Tax receipt eligible amounts include tuition and ancillary fees which are charged to all students of the university as well as certain ancillary fees charged either at the departmental or faculty level , the latter being limited to a $250 maximum for the tax (calendar) year.
-Fees which are subject to this maximum are found in the "Charges subject to $250 maximum on T2202A in 2014" pdf file for your convenience.
+Fees which are subject to this maximum are found in the chargessubjectto250maxtaxesin2015.pdf file for your convenience.
 Examples of fees that are not eligible to be included in the tax receipt amount include: the majority of student society charges, field trip fees, health and dental insurance charges (included on the medical receipt) and a variety of course-related charges.

 Relevé 8 (Quebec) – Amount for Post-Secondary Studies.
 This Quebec slip reports;